Mock Trial Scholars Program

 A limited number of spaces are available to ensure an exceptional experience for all.
 Participating students will be grouped based on their experience level.

 To apply for admission to the Mock Trial Scholars Program, please complete the application form.
-Email the completed application, or any questions, to Sharon Reich Paulsen, Associate Dean, or Jennifer Rose, Manager of Programming and Marketing, at email@example.com.
-The early bird deadline for applications is February 3, 2014.
-The deadline for all applications is May 15, 2014.
+Email the completed application, or any questions, to Sharon Reich Paulsen, Associate Dean, at firstname.lastname@example.org.
+The early bird deadline for applications is May 1, 2015.
+The deadline for all applications is Monday, June 1, 2015.

 Tuition and Fees: